Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

-Between 1993 and 2006, as Director of the Contemporary Art Society, she created two ground breaking Lottery-funded collection development schemes for 25 UK museums.
+Between 1993 and 2006, as Director of the Contemporary Art Society, she created two ground-breaking and Lottery-funded collection development schemes for 25 UK museums.
 With a fund of £4.5m, museum curators from all round the country were given advice and opportunity, travel and purchase funds to develop their confidence, their collections and their careers.
 She also worked closely with private collectors, introducing them to new art and new venues worldwide.
-She developed the annual CAS art market to the benefit of more artists and new collectors alike, and worked with clients including Seagram, Pearson's, BAA, the Economist, Somerset House Trust and Kew Gardens on their collections and exhibition strategies.
+She developed the annual CAS art market to the benefit of more artists and new collectors alike and worked with corporate clients on their collections and exhibition strategies.

 Open blue links in bullet points for more information